aam229/local-dependencies/README.md

 Run `npm run watch-dependencies`.

 > The `watch-local-dependencies` script will check that all the packages defined by your local projects are installed.
 It may take a bit of time to execute the first time if you are missing some external dependencies.

+## Development

+This project defines a few npm scripts that you can use to help you develop on this project:

+ - Use `npm run compile` to compile the `src` folder using [babel](https://babeljs.io/).
+The compiled files are put in the `lib` folder.
+ - Use `npm run watch` to watch the `src` for changes and recompile the files.
+ - Use `npm run lint` to make sure your code conforms to this project's standards

+> Make sure you install the dev dependencies in order to use the commands above.